 Mediation is voluntary and does not apportion blame, but tries to find a middle ground that people can agree on, and aim to work from there.
 It is a common misconception that the two parties will have to sit in a room and face each other.
 This is not always the case and the mediator will discuss the different options available to you.

-Service of a Notice of Seeking Possession which is the first step towards ending a tenancy
+Service of a Notice of Seeking Possession: this is the first step towards ending a tenancy

 Injunctions: these are Court Orders preventing or requiring particular actions